Dishwashers jargon buster

 The largest and most common dishwasher size.
 Full-sized models are usually 60cm wide and can typically hold 12-15 place settings or 120-150 items, although larger models do exist.
 If your kitchen is short on space, you may prefer a slimline or compact dishwasher instead.

 This uses sensors to adjust the washing conditions according to how dirty the load is.
 We know that sensor wash is an important feature.
-You can filter by 'features' in our dishwasher reviews to find models that have this.
+You can filter by 'features' in our to find models that have this.

 A program you'll find on some models that allows you to wash only half the dishwasher's usual capacity - check your machine's manual for guidance on how to use this setting.
 While this program uses less energy, it uses only 10-25% less energy than a full load, despite washing 50% fewer dishes.